cevanburr/cevanburr/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Marketing for MadeMan
 - 🌱 I’m currently learning ...
-TikTok's Algorithm
+Web 3 Development
 - 👯 I’m looking to collaborate on ...
-TikTok's Algorithm
+Web 3 Development
 - 🤔 I’m looking for help with ...
 Solidity
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... charleseburr@gmail.com